imenyoo2/chess-board/README.md

-# a chess game build with ReactJs
+# a chess game built with ReactJs
 ---
-**Note:this is my first react project, so this is probably not the best way to code a chess game**
+**Note:this is my first react project, so it's probably not the best way to code a chess game** **Note:this project is not compleated yet**

 ## want to try it?
 - clone the repo and cd to it